fortiql/data-forge/docs/articles/silver-is-the-discipline.md

 ## Kimball Discipline in a Medallion Flow

 Dimensional modeling from Kimball meets the modern Bronze/Silver/Gold pattern popularised by the Delta Lake community.
 Discipline here includes holding the line on naming conventions: surrogate keys (`*_sk`), natural keys (`*_nk`), degenerate dimensions, metrics in facts, attributes in dims.
-Hybrid patterns absolutely exist—real platforms evolve through negotiated manifests between data teams and the business—but the manifest only stays trustworthy if the notation is consistent.
+Hybrid patterns absolutely exist because real platforms evolve through negotiated manifests between data teams and the business, but the manifest only stays trustworthy if the notation is consistent.
 The moment “just add a metric column to the dimension” slips through, you lose the signal of where grain, lineage, and surrogate boundaries live.
 Call the object whatever you want, but honour the suffixes and the grain they imply.

 Why the insistence?
-- Suffix conventions become guardrails for automated tests, lineage tools, and downstreamSQL that expect surrogate keys in facts and natural keys in dims.
+- Suffix conventions become guardrails for automated tests, lineage tools, and downstream SQL that expect surrogate keys in facts and natural keys in dims.
 - Business glossaries map to the manifest; if a “dimension” starts carrying ad-hoc metrics or opaque IDs, reconciliation with source systems breaks.
-- Snowball exceptions cost more than they save—one shortcut forces custom joins, bespoke loaders, and unplanned rework when you later standardise.
+- Snowball exceptions cost more than they save.
+One shortcut forces custom joins, bespoke loaders, and unplanned rework when you later standardise.

 Most production incidents I have lived through started as “just this once” pressure from the business: a Jira with an ad-hoc SQL slice that bypasses the star schema because a stakeholder needs a metric by morning.
-Those shortcuts ship fast, but they erode the Silver contract—tables fork, lineage blurs, and the next refresh breaks because nobody wired the temporary column into the builders.
+Those shortcuts ship fast, but they erode the Silver contract.
+Tables fork, lineage blurs, and the next refresh breaks because nobody wired the temporary column into the builders.
 You can empathise with the timing pressure and still insist that every change lands through the manifest, with `_sk`/`_nk` consistency and regression checks.
 The negotiation is real; the discipline is non-negotiable.

 You can adopt a hybrid model, but write it down and tag every column accordingly.
 The notation is the contract.